keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 )
 ```

-clearly yields bounding boxes in the format `xywh`.
+This clearly yields bounding boxes in the format `xywh`.
 You can read more about
 KerasCV bounding box formats [in the API docs](https://keras.io/api/keras_cv/bounding_box/formats/).

 Our data comes loaded into the format